 So let’s make sure growler programs stay a privilege, to be respected by all parties; that happens by treating your growlers right.

-· Clean and thoroughly rinse before and after every use.
+· To keep it fresh, clean and thoroughly rinse before and after every use.
 Sanitize if possible.

 · Drink filled growlers ASAP.

 · Do not re-seal a growler; drink your growler all at once (yourself or with friends).